-For example, in a sketch for 3D conversion for the caster wheel shown in the image below, the expert can deduce that the wheel is to be pinned around the central support and that some fastener would be used to join together the stationary and moving parts.
+For example, in a sketch for 3D conversion for the caster wheel shown in this image, the expert can deduce that the wheel is to be pinned around the central support and that some fastener would be used to join together the stationary and moving parts.

 The last step of conventional sketches to 3D conversion is the rendering.
 Although not performed always if the customer does not need it, but this is usually a necessary step in multi-part assemblies.
-The parts are given appropriate textures and colours according to their materials.
+The parts are given appropriate textures and colors according to their materials.
 Then, an environment is set up with proper orientation, lighting, and shadows, each of which makes the model look aesthetic.
-The image below shows a fully rendered 3D model.
+This image shows a fully rendered 3D model.

 Sketches to 3D Conversion: The Benefits

 A sketch to 3D conversion is something that really does pay off.
-Discussed ahead are just some of the best of getting a 3D model of your sketch.
+Discussed ahead are just some of the benefits in getting a 3D model of your sketch.

 First of all, a 3D CAD model is much better than a 2D sketch since it can be viewed from any orientation one likes.
 While a 2D sketch shows limited views of the product, a 3D model offers infinite views.
 This advantage is further enhanced by software features like cross-section views and animations.

 The second major advantage is that modern machinery like 3D printers and CNC machines can process these 3D models.
 A sketch to 3D conversion yields a model which can be fed into a CAM software where a program can be formulated that can be used to perform both additive and subtractive manufacturing.